alec-glisman/Swimming-in-Potential-Flow/README.md

 ## Modify repository for other potential flow systems

-The simulation system can be easily adapted for other configurations and constraints.
+The simulation system can be readily adapted for other configurations and constraints.

 The code that must be changed inside the C++ framework is tagged with comments of the form `@review_swimmer` and are found in the Doxygen documentation page named "Altering Swimmer Design List".
 The relevant classes to modify are the [`systemData`](src/simulation_system/systemData.hpp) and [`GSDUtil`](src/data_io/GSDUtil.hpp).

-Of course, separate Python scripts for GSD initialization and numerical analysis must also be generated.
+Separate Python scripts for GSD initialization and numerical analysis must also be generated.
 These can be found in [`python/initial_configurations`](python/initial_configurations) and [`python/analysis`](python/analysis) directories, respectively.

 ## External dependencies